Hampshire Down: History

-The sheep have been exported to many countries on all five inhabited continents.
-The Hampshire Down has contributed to the development of many other breeds, among them the other Down breeds including the Oxford Down and Dorset Down, and also the German Schwarzköpfiges Fleischschaf, the Black-Headed Polish of Poland and the Gorki of the Russian Federation.
+The sheep have been exported to many countries on all five inhabited continents; populations of over 10000 head are reported by Argentina and Brazil.
+The Hampshire Down has contributed to the development of many other breeds, among them the other Down breeds of the United Kingdom – including the Oxford Down and Dorset Down – and also the German Schwarzköpfiges Fleischschaf, the Black-Headed Polish of Poland and the Gorki of the Russian Federation.